rajakash607/python-projects/README.md

 # python-projects
-It contains all codes for projects that I have made using python.
+It has all codes for projects that I have made using python.